2003:

 Academy Award-winning composer/songwriter, Disney Legend, and

 Churchill began his career playing piano in cinemas at the age of 15.
-After dropping out of medical school to pursue
+After dropping out of a California medical

 1922: